hackbg/fadroma/SPEC.ts.md

 Fadroma Ops is a framework for building decentralized application backends out of smart contracts deployed to blockchains.

-We take the approach of viewing the blockchain as a **distributed computer** - that is, you don't need to care about provisioning multiple instances or keeping state in sync, and you don't need to trust a single entity to be your cloud provider.
-Those are all things that the platform abstracts over.
-In this model, **smart contracts are largely equivalent to microservices**: each one is scoped to a specific task, and they interoperate with each other, comprising a system.
+We take the approach of viewing the blockchain as a **distributed VM**: the platform abstracts over details such as provisioning servers or keeping state in sync, and the application developer doesn't need to care about them.
+In this model, **smart contracts are largely equivalent to microservices**: each one is scoped to a specific task, and they interoperate with each other to make up a system.

 The main architectural differences that power this kind of distributed, consensus-based computation are as follows: